aws-samples/aws-sdk-js-v3-workshop/packages/backend/README.md

   +export default new DynamoDB();
   ```

-- Run `yarn bpd` to build+package+deploy new code, and the size of lambda functions will reduce to ~76KB!
+- Run `yarn build:backend` and `yarn cdk deploy` to build+deploy new code, and the size of lambda functions will reduce to ~90kB!

   <details><summary>Click to view image</summary>
   <p>